What to pack / Where to go / Before you go / Country summaries / On the road / Resources / Images / Links / Home

 • Typical tourist trail: Three to seven day safari circuit taking in Maasai Mara, Lake Nakuru, Mount Kenya and Samburu, then on to the coast for a few days.

 It goes without saying that pushing the limits of how cheap you can get a trip for, will often compromise it's quality.
 This sort of price will be camping, which is fine (in fact it's great) and require a full group.
-If you want fixed accommodation or a vehicle to a couple them you better triple and more the per day price.
+If you want fixed accommodation or a vehicle or a couple then you had better triple and more the per day price.

 The reason for this cost being so high is that like in all parts of East Africa you pay for 1) fuel for a very long trip, 2) a guide plus a cook and 3) most importantly up to US$60 per 24 hours (more in most popular parks) for park admission (plus fees for the vehicle and camping - you can check latest rates on the KWS website).
 Understand that you will be expected to tip at the end of your trip and therefore will need to budget for 5-10 bucks extra a day.